tsmnet-mmasia23/tsmnet/README.md

 # TSM-Net

-First download the pre-trained model from [here](https://huggingface.co/spaces/tsmnet-mmasia23/demo/tree/main/weights) and place it under the `weights` directory.
+First download the pre-trained models from [here](https://huggingface.co/spaces/tsmnet-mmasia23/demo/tree/main/weights) and place it under the `weights` directory.
 Then run
 ```
 python app.py
 ```